z2586300277/three-cesium-examples/README.md

 6. Store audio and video models and other resources that can be shared in the files folder.
 Whenever possible, reference external URLs for file resources to ensure a lightweight warehouse

 - Assets=>UI runtime framework does not require modification
-- Config=>JS injection and configuration case, all case configuration directories
+- Config=>Configuration options [host: host, links: links, author: author information, lang: language, config: injection run]
 - Files, audio and video model storage, and other resources that can be shared should be avoided as much as possible, and external URL addresses should be used to access them
 - Js=>dat.gui gsap and other dependency repositories, try to use online js such as CDN to introduce them as much as possible
 - ThreeEamples Three.js Case Code Catalog